phugiadang/CSCI-4308-Open-Sources-Data-Analytics/Polls/Tests.md

 **Details** _(setup, step-by-step explanation so test can be recreated)_:
 1. Manually create Cassandra table on OpenStack
 2. Run PollGrabber.py: `python PollGrabber.py <any topic> <any start date> <any end date>`
-3. Log back into cqlsh, run `SELECT * FROM junk.polls'
+3. Log back into cqlsh, run `SELECT * FROM junk.polls`
 4. See all that wonderful data
 **Pass/Fail?:** PASS
 ______________________________________________________________________________